Turfjs/turf/README.md

 **linestring**

-Creates a linestring feature based on a coordinate array.
+Creates a geojson linestring Feature based on a coordinate array.
 Properties can be added optionally.

 ```javascript
 var g = require('geo.js')